benfulcher/hctsaTutorial_BonnEEG/README.md

 ![](img/TS_SimSearch.png)

 ### Taking it further

 _hctsa_ implements some generic algorithms for leveraging large time-series feature spaces for a given application, but for specific scientific questions you will probably want to design new analysis methods.
-You can do this in Matlab, to work with the HCTSA `.mat` files, or export your computed data to `.csv` using `OutputToCSV` and then anlyze the exported data in another analysis environment.
+You can do this in Matlab, to work with the _hctsa_ `.mat` files, or export your computed data to `.csv` using `OutputToCSV` and then anlyze the exported data in another analysis environment.